 IV.
 To follow patients without the pre-selected DNA-repair defects for survival.

-- To determine the proportion of patients with DNA-repair pathway-mutated genes in metastatic UC (patient cohort referred for screening).
+- To determine the proportion of patients with DNA-repair pathway-mutated genes in metastatic non-prostate GU cancer (patient cohort referred for screening).

 II.
 To correlate levels of baseline circulating tumor cells (CTCs) with survival in untreated patients.